danielaparker/jsoncons/src/doc/Classes/json_filter.md

-    jsoncons::json_deserializer
+    jsoncons::json_filter

-The `json_deserializer` class is an instantiation of the `basic_json_deserializer` class template that uses char as the character type.
+The `json_filter` class is an instantiation of the `basic_json_filter` class template that uses char as the character type.

 ### Header

-    #include "jsoncons/json_deserializer.hpp"
+    #include "jsoncons/json_filter.hpp"

 ### Base classes